-Those who have undergone trauma often experience long-term sleep disturbances.
+Those who have experienced trauma often experience long-term sleep disturbances.
 Sleep disturbances include waking up in the middle of the night with a sense of panic, trouble falling asleep or staying asleep, having nightmares when you are finally able to sleep, and more.
-Childr3en who have undergone trauma can frequently experience sleepwalking and have night terrors, however, these things can happen with adults as well.
+Children who have undergone trauma can frequently experience sleepwalking and have night terrors, however, these things can happen with adults as well.

 4. Physical aches and pains and muscle tension

 People tend to really begin feeling the physical effects of trauma in middle age as a result of repeatedly holding in their feelings.
 Physical effects of unaddressed trauma can include headaches, migraines, shoulder, back pain, hip pain, and other forms of muscle tension.

 5. Chronic pain, chronic illness, and autoimmune disorders.

 The development of chronic pain, chronic illness, and autoimmune disorders have all been shown to be highly correlated with the experience of childhood trauma.
 To learn more about this connection check out our therapy chat podcast episode.

 6. Experiencing flashbacks and intrusive thoughts/memories.

 A flashback is when you are remembering something that you went through that was emotionally painful and it feels like you are being forced to watch the event playback, despite a strong urge to stop thinking about the event.
 Flashbacks can fall into the category of intrusive thoughts and memories, which is when you have repetitive, unwanted thoughts popping into your head for seemingly no reason.